AlDanah-QM/blog/Task3.md

 ## Task 3: Web Crawling and Scraping Task - Fisrt Part

 The task took seven working days to complete—five from this week and two from the previous week.
-While I had no prior experience with data crawling and scraping, we were fortunate to discover the GLiNER model, which supports multiple languages and provides acceptable accuracy.
+While I had no prior experience with data crawling and scraping, we were fortunate to discover the GLiNER model, which supports multiple languages and provides acceptable accuracy in comparison with other models we found online.
 Leveraging this tool made the process much more manageable.
 My experience in Python programming proved invaluable, as it allowed me to efficiently implement and adapt the model to meet the project requirements.

 Despite the advantage of using the GLiNER model, the intricate structure of the target datasets still posed significant challenges.
 Tracing relationships between data points and understanding the underlying patterns required considerable effort and problem-solving.
 One notable difficulty we faced was stemming nationalities to their respective countries.
 Traditional stemming libraries are designed primarily for returning the root of verbs, which meant they were not suitable for this task.
 To address this, we had to develop a customized function to map nationalities accurately to their corresponding countries.